rapidsms/rapidsms/docs/topics/deployment/provisioning.rst

 have to do for yourself if you're not using a PaaS to host your site.

+Above all else, you want your provisioning to be repeatable.
+Use tools to automate it so that you don't waste a lot of time tracking down problems that turn out to be the result of a missing package on one server, or an incorrect configuration, or incorrect file permission, and so forth.

+Having automated provisioning can also be very useful to be able to easily provision new systems.
+For example, you can set up a new test system, or add another staging server, or another production server.

 We're going to look at two aspects of provisioning:

 * :ref:`provision_how`